Support Athens by Locals!

 How to get from Athens to Epidaurus, Mycenae, and Nafplio

-You can get to the wider Argolis region with a public bus (KTEL Argolidas) or a public train (OSE) from Athens downtown.
+You can get to the wider Argolis region with a public bus (KTEL Argolidas) or a public train (OSE) from downtown Athens.
 Both run a few times every day year-round.

 You can also rent a car from Rentalcars.com or hire a taxi service to depart from the city center of Athens or even get to the small town of Kiato with the suburban railway (Proastiakos) and then continue with a taxi.